Table of Contents

 NOTE: There are all kinds of food additives on the market that claim to make the taste of your dog’s poop unappealing.
 We tried many to understand what might work for us as well as our patients.
 We found they are a waste of your money.
 Scientific studies show no more than a few percentage points success rates, and many customer reviews on online stores claim they are not effective.
 Solid reasoning: can you really make dog poop less palatable?
 We tried everything to test the effectiveness of such additives.
 From sprinkling crushed red chili pepper flakes on their poop to all the other additives.
 Didn’t make a difference in our little girls stool eating habit.

-If your dog eats out of a litter box, you can either direct their attention to somewhere else every time they wanders in its vicinity or keep the litter box out of reach.
+6. If your dog eats out of a litter box, you can either direct their attention to somewhere else every time they wander near it or keep the litter box out of reach.
 You can put the box behind a baby gate or cat door which only works if your dog is a large breed, or place a hood on top of the litter box.
+Keep in mind that any measure you implement to keep your dog from consuming cat poop will also create an obstacle for your cat.
+Make sure your cat does not start to avoid the box altogether.

 Involve a professional dog trainer

-Now that you understand some possible causes of dogs eating feces and how to stop a dog from eating poop, you can take the appropriate steps towards resolving this.
-And make no mistake, this will definitely make you happy.
+Now that you understand some possible causes of dogs eating feces and 6 tricks to stop your dog from eating poop, you can take the appropriate steps towards resolving this.
+And make no mistake, this will will go a long way towards a happy life together for you and your pet dog.
+And keeping your Pet Happy is what we all want.